UKCloud/documentation/articles/azure/azs-ref-troubleshooting.md

 Refresh the page and the login should work.

-## Diagnostics do not work for Linux VMs

-### Cause

-If you enable Microsoft Insights for your subscription (**Subscriptions > Resource providers > Microsoft.Insights** and subscribe), you'll have access to Azure Monitoring for Windows VMs only.
-This feature is not yet available for Linux VMs as documented at: <https://docs.microsoft.com/en-gb/azure/azure-stack/azure-stack-update-1802>

-### Solution

-There is currently no workaround for this issue.

 ## Virtual machine disk size is not showing in the GUI or CLI

 ### Cause